Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Fix block paid icon rendering error on simple sites.
 - Fix Cookie Consent block icon.
 - Fixed a bug that prevent customers from downloading invoices from the my account page in WooCommerce.
+- Fixed an issue where initial state is not in sync.
 - Fixes style for multiple choice checkbox in Froms block.
 - Fix issue in tier selector when tier is null.
 - Fix issue when email was double encoded.